erinev/ag-grid-react-example/README.md

-# ag-grid React Performance Example with bigger data sets
+# ag-grid React Performance POC

 ## How to run